Beyond 'draining the swamp': How Trump is knocking down checks on presidential power

 The Office of Special Counsel is a separate entity from the special counsels appointed by the Justice Department.

-Hampton Dellinger, who was appointed Special Counsel by Biden and confirmed by the Senate in 2024, was investigating the Trump administration's mass firings of probationary employees when Trump fired him on February 7.
+Hampton Dellinger, who was appointed special counsel by Biden and confirmed by the Senate in 2024, was investigating the Trump administration's mass firings of probationary employees when Trump fired him on Feb.
+7.

 With four years left in his term, Dellinger sued to get his job back and was briefly reinstated by a lower court.
 Shortly thereafter, an appeals court lifted that reinstatement order, citing a Supreme Court decision that found the president has power over agencies like his that are led by one person rather than a bipartisan board.